Toniq-Labs/extendable-token/README.md

 type NotifyService = actor { tokenTransferNotification : NotifyCallback) -> async ?Balance)};
 //e.g. (tokenId, from, amount, memo)
 ```
 This is the public call that a canister must contain to receive a transfer notification.
 The amount returned is the balance actually accepted.
+If a transaction request has `notify` set to true but the receiver does not have the correct NotifyCallback then the tx is cancelled.

 ### Common Error
 ```